TrainingDojo

 Also check for common copy mistakes:

-• There should be one space after Bearer.
+• If you include Bearer, there should be one space after it.

 • Do not add quotes before or after the token.

-Once you have the bearer token and athlete ID, return to TrainingDojo and continue your import.
-Those two values are all TrainingDojo needs to create the workouts on your TrainingPeaks calendar.
+Once you have the bearer token, return to TrainingDojo and continue your import.
+TrainingDojo will detect your athlete ID automatically and create the workouts on your TrainingPeaks calendar.